carlosolarte/L-framework/docs/tutorial.md

   eq file-name = "inv.tex" .
 endfm

-view Inv-G3i from INV-SPEC to INV-G3i is endv
+view Inv-LJ from INV-SPEC to INV-LJ is endv

-mod PROVE-INV is pr   INV-PROVING{Inv-G3i} . endm
+mod PROVE-INV is pr   INV-PROVING{Inv-LJ} .

+endm

 ```